kmodric/SAP-OSS-Check/README.md

 }

-If you want a availability graph then you need to turn on performance data for this check.
+If you want a availability graph then you need to turn on performance data for this check. (process_perf_data       1)

 #### Note: